Prescribing Medical Cannabis to Your Patients

 Medical cannabis is not recommended if patients;

-If you feel your patient would benefit from medical cannabis, complete an ACMPR Medical Document and secure fax it to the chosen Health Canada Licensed Producer where your patient will be purchasing his/her medication.
+If you feel your patient would benefit from medical cannabis, complete an ACMPR Medical Document and secure fax it to the chosen Health Canada licensed seller where your patient will be purchasing his/her medication.

 If you are not knowledgeable in cannabinoid therapy or are not comfortable authorizing medical cannabis to your patient, even though you feel your patient may benefit, you can refer your patient to the Greenleaf Medical Clinic by completing our Patient Referral Form and faxing it to our office.
 Once the completed form is received your patient will be assessed by a Greenleaf physician.
 Following your patients’ assessment, you will be faxed a consultation letter from the treating physician.